Healthcare Cover Letter | Add this Not That [Free Templates]

 Date

 The date when the applicant wrote the cover letter should be indicated on the letter.
-It should come after the applicant’s contact information and should be in an acceptable format.
+It should come after the applicant’s contact information and be in an acceptable format.

 Introduction